AdobeDocs/dynamic-media-classic.en/help/using/quick-start-zoom.md

 ---
 # Quick Start: Zoom{#quick-start-zoom}

 Zoom lets you interactively view high-resolution details in images.
 For example, you can see the colors, options, angles, and details of an image in a dynamic, fully configurable, integrated viewer.
-This viewer can be embedded on a web page or appear in a pop-up window.
+This viewer can be embedded on a Web page or appear in a pop-up window.
 You can audit images at close range and pan images at high resolutions to examine them closely.
 Zooming gives your clients an engaging, informative, and interactive viewing experience.

 Adobe Dynamic Media Classic also offers guided zooming &ndash; a means for you to highlight the important features in an image.
 For example, to focus the attention of viewers on a logo, you can create a zoom target for the logo.
 When users select this zoom target, they zoom to the logo.